Tableau charts: Packed bubble chart

 Executing above results to.

 Note; In our final chart.
 Sales have been presented using Size (Therefore, the bigger the bubble, the larger the amount of Sales generated) and Profits have been presented using Color (Therefore, dark blue color signifies huge profits while brown color represents losses).
-From this bubble chart, users can point out that Tables and Bookcases have made a significant amount in Sales but were not profitable unlike Paper which despite having few Sales has remained profitable.
+From this bubble chart, users can point out that Tables and Bookcases have made a significant amount in Sales but were not profitable unlike Paper which despite having few Sales remained profitable.

 Thanks for reading.